Vitis: Species

-There are many cultivars of grapevines; most are cultivars of V. vinifera.
-One of them includes, Vitis 'Ornamental Grape'.
+There are many cultivars of grapevines; most are cultivars of V. vinifera, including Vitis 'Ornamental Grape'.

 Hybrid grapes also exist, and these are primarily crosses between V. vinifera and one or more of V. labrusca, V. riparia or V. aestivalis.
 Hybrids tend to be less susceptible to frost and disease (notably phylloxera), but wine from some hybrids may have a little of the characteristic "foxy" taste of V. labrusca.

 The Latin word Vitis is feminine, and therefore adjectival species names take feminine forms, such as V. vinifera.
 (Note: -fer is an adjectival suffix, with forms -fer (M), -fera (F), and -ferum (N).)